Welsh Championship: 2012 Pontypool legal challenge

 The new league came under scrutiny in 2012 when Pontypool RFC launched a legal challenge to avoid being the only club relegated to the new division, which they ultimately lost on the grounds of 'meritocracy'.
 Pontypool had finished 12th in the previous campaign, above rivals Bedwas RFC and level on points with historic rivals Newport RFC.

+2025–26 season

+Clubs and locations

+Colour markers to represent the region each club belongs to: